-Share Classes mean dividing the shares into different “classes” of shares in order to confer different rights to different type of shareholders.
-These rights could be from voting rights, entitlement to profits, rights to dividend and capital, a different purpose and features depending on the shareholders’ requirements, etc.
+In simple terms, it means dividing the shares into different “classes” of shares to confer different rights to different types of shareholders.
+These rights could be from voting rights, entitlement to profits, rights to dividends and capital, a different purpose and features depending on the shareholders’ requirements, etc.

 Here is the list of Most Common Classes of Shares –

-In case of Mutual Funds, this class has a front-end load attached for the investors which are approximately 6% of the amount invested.
+In the case of Mutual Funds, this class has a front-end load attached for the investors, which are approximately 6% of the amount invested.

-Classification of common or preferred class shares that have different voting rights than class A shares.
-In case of Mutual Funds, this class does not usually charge a front load but instead, they charge contingent deferred sales charge (CDSC) or simply the “back end load”.
+It is a Classification of common or preferred shares.
+These have different voting rights than A-shares.
+In the case of Mutual Funds, this class does not usually charge a front-load, but instead, they charge contingent deferred sales charge (CDSC) or simply the “back end load.”

-Also, class B shares can be converted to class A share after a certain duration of holding, which is mostly seven to eight years.
+Also, B shares can be converted to A-share after a certain duration of holding, which is mostly seven to eight years.

-It is a type of Mutual fund share which is characterized by the level load which includes the annual charges of the fund as a fixed percentage to its investors.
+It is a type of Mutual fund share.
+It is characterized by the level load, which includes the annual charges of the fund as a fixed percentage to its investors.
 The charges include expenses around marketing, distributions, and servicing.
-The charges or load is just about 1% of the fund
+Charges or load is just about 1% of the fund

-The investor pays for these throughout the year unlike class A where charges are paid when the fund/ shares are bought or class B where charges are paid when the fund/ shares are sold.
-Also, class C shares mostly have lower expense ratios than class B shares, but higher than the class A shares.
+The investor pays for these throughout the year.
+Unlike A or B. In A, the investor pays charges when the fund/ shares are bought.
+In B, charges are paid when the fund/ shares are sold.
+Also, class C shares mostly have lower expense ratios than B shares, but higher than the A-shares.

 These are the Institutional shares that are available for institutional shareholders and investors.
 Institutional mutual fund share classes have the lowest expense ratios among the other mutual fund share classes.

-This class of shares is usually used by fund companies as an investment option for the institution.
+Fund companies usually use this class of shares as an investment option for the institution.
 These institutions have a minimum investment of $ 25,000.
 The class of fund or shares have a low-cost structure and no load.

-This class of shares is designated for work-based retirement accounts.
-This class of mutual fund shares is available through the retirement plan which is mostly employer-sponsored, such as the 401(k).
+R class of shares is designated for work-based retirement accounts.
+This class of mutual fund shares is available through the retirement plan, which is mostly employer-sponsored, such as the 401(k).

 These shares are not available in the open market and do not carry any sales charges.
-However, like other, R-class shares carry the annual expenses towards a mutual fund.
+However, like other, R shares carry the annual expenses towards a mutual fund.

 This class of shares is made available to the employees of the fund house that is managing the fund.
-These shares might be available to the employes in two options – either by way of purchase or as a part of their compensation.
+These shares might be available to the employes in two options.
+Either by way of purchase or part of their compensation.

-There are class B shares as well as Google but they are owned by the employees and early investors.
-Each of them has the right to ten such shares which, therefore, also makes them have super-voting powers.
+There are B shares as well as Google, but the employees and early investors own them.
+Each of them has the right to ten such shares, which, therefore, also makes them have super-voting powers.
 These shares are, however, not available in the open market.

-It came into the picture when Google decided for a stock split due to the formation of Alphabet, Inc as a parent company.
+It came into the picture when Google decided for a stock split due to the formation of Alphabet Inc as a parent companyParent CompanyA holding company is a company that owns the majority voting shares of another company (subsidiary company).
+This company also generally controls the management of that company, as well as directs the subsidiary's directions and policies..
 Therefore, shareholders of Google stocks got entitled to one share of the voting stock of GOOGL and one share of the non- voting GOOG stock for each share held.